Not Accepting Guests

-Albania, Andorra, Argentina, Austria, Bahamas, Bosnia and Herzegovina, Brazil, Bulgaria, Cambodia, Cayman Islands, Chile, Czech Republic, France, Germany, Greece, Hungary, Ireland, Italy, Macedonia, Malaysia, Mexico, Montenegro, Paraguay, Poland, Serbia, Singapore, Slovenia, Spain, Thailand, Turkey, United Kingdom, Uruguay
+Albania, Andorra, Argentina, Austria, Bahamas, Bosnia and Herzegovina, Brazil, Bulgaria, Cambodia, Cayman Islands, Chile, Czech Republic, France, Germany, Greece, Hungary, Ireland, Italy, Macedonia, Malaysia, Mexico, Montenegro, Paraguay, Poland, Portugal, Serbia, Singapore, Slovenia, Spain, Thailand, Turkey, United Kingdom, Uruguay

 Countries I’ve Lived In

 Canada, Croatia, Germany, Hungary, India, Italy, Malaysia, Spain, Thailand, United States